crystalsolenoid/QK-at-RC/src/projects/index.md

 <h2>Tools and Web</h2>

 <ul class=summary-directory>
-{%- for entry in collections.web reversed %}
+{%- for entry in collections.toolweb reversed %}
 {%- if entry.data.status != "In progress" %}
 <li>
   <a href="{{ entry.page.url }}">{{ entry.data.title }}</a>